Chevrolet Silverado: 2016 mid-cycle refresh

 For 2016, the Chevrolet Silverado 1500 and GMC Sierra 1500 received a mid-cycle refresh.
 The refreshed Silverado and Sierra received a new grille, headlights, and front fascia, with design influences from the 2015 Chevrolet Colorado, as well as all-new LED taillights on the 2016 Silverado 1500 LTZ and High Country, and GMC Sierra 1500 SLT and Denali trim levels, while the 2016 Chevrolet Silverado LT trim levels and below still have the pre-facelifted incandescent taillights along with the 2016 GMC Sierra SLE trim levels and below.
 Silverado 1500 LTZ and High Country, as well as Sierra 1500 SLT and Denali models equipped with LED headlights, can be optioned with the Intellibeam high beam assist system.
-On October 1, 2015, HD Radio was added to the Silverado and Sierra to their 8-inch MyLink system as standard equipment on the LT and LTZ trims, while the Sierra included the feature in its IntelliLink system as standard on all its trims.
-2016 Silverado and Sierra models optioned with the 8-inch touch screen featured Apple CarPlay and Android Auto capability.
+On October 1, 2015, HD Radio was added to the Silverado and Sierra to their eight-inch MyLink system as standard equipment on the LT and LTZ trims, while the Sierra included the feature in its IntelliLink system as standard on all its trims.
+2016 Silverado and Sierra models optioned with the eight-inch touch screen featured Apple CarPlay and Android Auto capability.
 Trucks ordered with bucket seats and center console now featured a wireless charging pad on the console lid.

-New color options for the Silverado included Iridescent Pearl Tricoat (1500 only), Autumn Bronze Metallic, ‘’Iridescent Pearl Tricoat’’’ (only on High Country), Siren Red Tintcoat, and Red Hot, while the Sierra's new colors included White Frost Tricoat (also 1500 only), Mahogany Metallic, Crimson Red Tintcoat, and Cardinal Red.
+New color options for the Silverado included Iridescent Pearl Tricoat (1500 only), Autumn Bronze Metallic, Iridescent Pearl Tricoat (only on High Country), Siren Red Tintcoat, and Red Hot, while the Sierra's new colors included White Frost Tricoat (also 1500 only), Mahogany Metallic, Crimson Red Tintcoat, and Cardinal Red.
 There was also a new Custom trim for the Silverado 1500, available in Double or Crew Cab.
 The 4.3L V6 was no longer offered on Crew Cab Standard Bed models, and the Z71 package was no longer offered on 2WD models.

 Chevrolet Special Edition

-For that year, Chevrolet has added and dropped some of the Special Editions for the Silverado truck series.
+For that year, Chevrolet added and dropped some of the Special Editions for the Silverado truck series.
 They are in the following series of Rally Edition 1 and 2, Midnight HD Edition, Midnight Edition, Custom Sport HD Edition, Realtree Edition, Custom Sport HD Edition, and Special Ops Edition.